As the year winds down and tax season begins to loom large, it’s time to begin strategizing for a last-ditch effort to save on your upcoming tax bill.

 RMDs and Retirement Accounts

-Once you reach RMD-age, the government requires that RMDs be withdrawn by Dec.
-31st (few exceptions apply).
+Once you reach RMD age, the government requires that RMDs be withdrawn by Dec.
+31st (a few exceptions apply).

 While you must make these withdrawals, this doesn’t stop you from reinvesting this money within the same year.

-For example, funding a solo 401(k) with the income from misc. self-employment endeavors could potentially offset all or part of your RMD-requirements, reducing your tax bill drastically.
+For example, funding a solo 401(k) with the income from miscellaneous sources, self-employment endeavors could potentially offset all or part of your RMD requirements, reducing your tax bill drastically.

 QCDs (Qualified Charitable Distributions)